nacx/kahuna/README.md

     chmod u+x setup.sh
     sudo ./setup.sh

-By default the setup script will install Jython 2.5.3. on your system.
-If you already have a Jython runtime and want to install Kahuna in it, you can instead execute the setup script as follows:
+By default the setup script will install *Jython 2.5.3* and *virtualenv* in your system.
+If you already have a Jython runtime and want to install Kahuna in it, you can instead execute the setup script as follows (*virtualenv* is required, so make sure it is already installed if you are using this option):

     sudo ./setup.sh -j /your/jython/install/directory

-If you are installing Kahuna in an already existing Jython runtime, make sure **virtualenv** is already installed.
 To see a complete list of installation options you can run:

     ./setup.sh -h